openprocurement/openprocurement.relocation.api/docs/source/tutorial.rst

 Changing complaint's owner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Broker that is going to become new qualification complaint owner should create a `Transfer`.

+.. include:: tutorial/create-qualification-complaint-transfer.http
+   :code:

+`Transfer` object contains new access ``token`` and new ``transfer`` key for the object that will be transferred to new broker.

 New broker should send POST request to the appropriate `/tenders/id/qualifications/id/complaints/id` with `data` section containing ``id`` of `Transfer` and ``transfer`` key for the complaint received from customer: